HubertJ/QuandlCS/README.md

 ***

 QuandlCS is a simple wrapper around the Quandl API to provide easy access.
 The library currently provides download functionality supporting simple, multiset, favourite, metadata and search request downloads.

-Started as part of my attempt to challenge myself with [Project365](http://staticcast.wordpress.com/2013/12/28/programming-365/)
+Started as a project in an attempt at my colleagues [Project365](http://staticcast.wordpress.com/2013/12/28/programming-365/)

 Visit the [online reference](http://www.quandl.com/help/api) for more information about the Quandl API.